rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 How about typos, trivial overlooks that are sometimes so hard to spot?
 That mysterious brain of ours is good at creating these.
 A great reading on this, in the context of (non-programming) typos, is [WUWT, Why It's So Hard to Catch Your Own Typos](https://www.wired.com/2014/08/wuwt-typos/).
-Human brain has ability to fill in gaps, self-correct things.
+Human brain has an ability to fill in gaps, self-correct things.
 Human brain is better at focusing on high level ideas and is perfectly happy skipping over minute details.
 This characteristics seems even stronger if we are on board with the big idea, and it seems fair to assume that programmers are on board with the features they are implementing.
-The main point is that our brain is not well designed to work at the level of statements and lexical tokens.
+The main point is that our brain is not well designed to work at the level of statements and lexical tokens, it wants to work on big picture items.

 _side_note_start
 Side note:  This line of thought could also partially explain why programmers seem to be at home in the code they wrote even if other programmers consider it a complete mess.
 Sometimes just changing font or background color allows us to spot issues we have overlooked before.
 Our perception changes if what we interact with feels foreign (interestingly this should increase the cognitive load).